eric-downes/20sq-blog/_posts/2025-01-10-issuance-dynamics.md

 this supports, and the Layer-2 blockchains, a conservative valuation might be half a trillion dollars.
-At the core of Ethereum's "brand", distinguishing it from other smart contract platforms, is the promise of decentralized governance: via its [consensus layer]() no centtral authority can censor a transaction, freeze the native asset of a user, etc.  This depends in turn on a sufficient diversity of validators staking ETH to participate in consensus.
+At the core of Ethereum's "brand", distinguishing it from other smart contract platforms, is the promise of decentralized governance: via its [consensus mechanism]() no centtral authority can censor a transaction, freeze the native asset of a user, etc.  This depends in turn on a sufficient diversity of validators staking ETH to participate in consensus.